ibm-watson-data-lab/spark.samples/notebook/README.md

 ## Running a notebook in DSX

-More info and detailed instruction for DSX can be found their [documentation](http://datascience.ibm.com/docs/content/getting-started/get-started.html).
+More info and detailed instruction for DSX can be found its [documentation](http://datascience.ibm.com/docs/content/getting-started/get-started.html).

 1. Log into DSX
 2. Go to __My Projects__